cyberbotics/webots-doc/guide/tutorial-5-compound-solid-and-physics-attributes-15-minutes.md

 subnodes required to implement the dumbbell.

 <center>
-![
-    Representation of the subnodes of a compound solid made of several transformed geometries.
+![Representation of the subnodes of a compound solid made of
-   ](pdf/tutorial_compound_solid.pdf)

-####
+    several transformed geometries.](pdf/tutorial_compound_solid.pdf)

-    Representation of the subnodes of a compound solid made of several transformed geometries.
+####Representation of the subnodes of a compound solid made of
+    several transformed geometries.
 </center>

 ### Physics Attributes